-As part of the Archdiocesan policy, all volunteers who wish to participate in field trips and volunteer activities must complete the Child Protection Program (VIRTUS) and an electronic background check through the Archdiocese of Washington.
+As part of the Archdiocesan policy, all volunteers who wish to participate in field trips and volunteer activities must complete the Child Protection Program (VIRTUS), an electronic background check through the Archdiocese of Washington, and be fingerprinted by a certified agency.
 This policy ensures the safety of all children while under our care.
 (See the school's website under Parent Resources, VIRTUS.)